Kuadrant/authorino/docs/user-guides/keycloak-authorization-services.md

 # User guide: Authorization with Keycloak Authorization Services

-Keycloak provides a powerful set of tools (REST endpoints and administrative UIs), also known as [Keycloak Authorization Services](https://www.keycloak.org/docs/latest/authorization_services/index.html), to manage and enforce authorization, workflows for multiple access control mechanisms, including discritionary user access control and user-managed permissions.
+Keycloak provides a powerful set of tools (REST endpoints and administrative UIs), also known as [Keycloak Authorization Services](https://www.keycloak.org/docs/latest/authorization_services/index.html), to manage and enforce authorization, workflows for multiple access control mechanisms, including discretionary user access control and user-managed permissions.

 This user guide is an example of how to use Authorino as an adapter to Keycloak Authorization Services while still relying on the reverse-proxy integration pattern, thus not involving importing an authorization library nor rebuilding the application's code.